 [22:20] Red Flag #5: Failing Semesters

-Even if you have failures in a row, that’s a red flag but if you’re able to explain that and show them that you’ve grown from that and you can handle coursework, then no problem and move on.
-The goal is for you to be able to remove their fears, so they don’t have to worry about it.
+If you have multiple failures, that’s a red flag.
+But again—if you’re able to explain it and show them that you’ve grown from it and you can handle the coursework, then it’s no problem.
+The goal is for you to remove their fears, so they don’t have to worry about it.
 That’s how you explain bad grades in the medical school interview.

 [23:50] Red Flag #6: Too Many Withdrawals

 Again, this depends on the situation.
-If you withdrew one semester or one year, then it’s possible something went on in your life at this time and so you had to withdraw.
+If you withdrew one semester or one year, then it’s possible something just went on in your life at this time and you had to withdraw.
 This shows a level of maturity.
-Whereas if a student has 16 Fs, it shows a lack of maturity.
-But that’s okay if you’re able to give your reason and prove an upward trend.
+If a student has 16 Fs, it shows a lack of maturity.
+But that’s still okay if you’re able to explain it and prove an upward trend since then.

 If you have a great GPA but you’re withdrawing every semester from classes, are you just protecting your GPA?
 That’s a red flag.